Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Controls.md

 2. If enabled in the Project Settings, the system performs additional event filtering, then calls [`InputDevice.MakeCurrent`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_MakeCurrent).
 If an input event for a Device contains no state change on a Control that is not marked noisy, then the Device will not be made current based on the event.
 This avoids, for example, a plugged in PS4 controller constantly making itself the current gamepad ([`Gamepad.current`](../api/UnityEngine.InputSystem.Gamepad.html#UnityEngine_InputSystem_Gamepad_current)) due to its sensors constantly feeding data into the system.
 3. When the application loses focus and Devices are [reset](Devices.md#device-resets) as a result, the state of noisy Controls will be preserved as is.
 This ensures that sensor readinds will remain at their last value rather than being reset to default values.

+> [!NOTE]
->**Note**: If any Control on a Device is noisy, the Device itself is flagged as noisy.
+> If any Control on a Device is noisy, the Device itself is flagged as noisy.

 Parallel to the [`input state`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_currentStatePtr) and the [`default state`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_defaultStatePtr) that the Input System keeps for all Devices currently present, it also maintains a [`noise mask`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_noiseMaskPtr) in which only bits for state that is __not__ noise are set.
 This can be used to very efficiently mask out noise in input.